AskalotCQA/askalot/components/shared/app/views/shared/static_pages/help/_ask_question.en.html.md

-How to ask a question properly to get the best answer as quickly as possible?
+How to ask a new question properly to get the best answer as quickly as possible?
 Here are few tips how to do it.

 ### Category

 Choosing the right category helps to answer your question faster.
-Questions are organized into topics based on choosing the right category.
-These topics are watched by individual experts in the area.
+Questions are organized into topics based on the right category.
+These topics can be watched by individual experts in the area.

 <%= help_image_tag 'new-question-category.png' %>